nealbob/nealbob.github.io/_posts/2014-12-5-parallelcomp.md

 # Processes and threads

 There are two forms of parallel computing: shared memory (i.e., threads) and message passing (i.e., processes).
-With threading, multiple CPU cores can simultaneously operate on shared input data.
+With threading, multiple CPU cores operate on shared input data.
 With processes, each CPU core runs an essentially independent task, requiring its own copy of the input data.

 Message passing involves performance overheads - as such it is more suited to large complicated computing jobs.
 Shared memory is fast but is limited by concurrency problems (where different threads try to access the same data at the same time) - as such it is suited to running large numbers of very simple jobs (i.e., running a loop in parallel).